 What’s more, several factors can cause the development of gum pockets.
 They include what you eat, genetics, your age, medications, stress, and smoking.
 These factors contribute to gum disease and gum pockets.

 - Smoking: people who smoke are more likely to develop periodontitis because it weakens the immune system, making it difficult for your body to fight infection and heal.
+Smoking is one of the most common risk factors for gum disease.

 - Your Diet: Gum disease is closely linked to what you eat.
 A diet high in carbohydrates and sugar can lead to an increase in the level of bacteria present in your mouth.